nismod/infra-risk-vis/README.md

     cd ./backend
     pipenv run uvicorn backend.app.main:app --host localhost --port 8888

-Alternatively, run `docker-compose` to run the API server in one container and postgres in another.
+Alternatively, run `docker compose up` to run the API server in one container and postgres in another.

 ### Run the frontend app in development mode